Lisa Alvarez

 Mark Childress

-Mark Childress is the author of seven novels, three books for children, and several screenplays.
-A native of Monroeville, Alabama, his novels include A World Made of Fire, V For Victor, Tender, Crazy in Alabama, Gone For Good, One Mississippi, and Georgia Bottoms.
-He lives in Hanoi, Vietnam. www.markchildress.com [F]
+Mark Childress is the author of seven novels, three books for children, several screenplays, and many articles, reviews and essays.
+His books include A World Made of Fire, V for Victor, Tender, Crazy in Alabama, Gone for Good, One Mississippi, and Georgia Bottoms.
+He has participated in the Community of Writers since 1980.
+[F] markchildress.com

 John Daniel